enonic/app-vwo/docs/installing.md

 # Installing the app

-*This guide assumes that you already have a VWO account.
-If not, please create one at [VWO site](https://vwo.com/).*
+*This guide assumes that you already have a VWO account with access to API.
+If not, please contact [VWO](https://vwo.com/) for getting an account and access to their API.*

 *Before proceeding with installing our XP VWO App, you should have two things:*